From Continuity to Smoothness

 vector \(v^i\) transform as \(\widetilde{v}^j = \tfrac{\partial

-vector components line up with these transformation laws; it is a
+vector components line up with these transformation laws.
+The upper position is a fact about

 Dummy Indices